Ravenswood, Queensland: Education

-Ravenswood State School is a government primary (Early Childhood-6) school for boys and girls at School Street (20.0966°S 146.8870°E).
+Ravenswood State School is a government primary (Early Childhood to Year 6) school for boys and girls 30-40 Elphinstone Street (20.0966°S 146.8870°E).
 In 2018, the school had an enrolment of 23 students with 3 teachers (2 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

 There is no secondary school in Ravenswood.
 The nearest government secondary school is Charters Towers State High School in Charters Towers to the west.

 Due to the extensive size of this locality, the distances involved to travel to either or both of these schools may make it impossible to attend.
-Distance education and boarding schools are the other options.
+Distance education and boarding schools are the alternatives.

 Amenities

 Facilities in the town include a combined general store and post office, a primary school and two pubs, the Railway and the Imperial.
 Fuel can be obtained from both Top Camp near the entrance to the town and the post office.
 Top Camp also offers meals and bungalow style accommodation.